-On today’s episode, we discuss an issue that has become increasingly important in the security industry: how to deal with a repeat loiterer.
-With many people out of work in recent years, loitering has become a growing issue for residential and commercial properties.
+On today’s episode, we discuss an issue that has become increasingly important in the security industry: how to deal and get rid of a repeat loiterer.
+Loitering has become a growing problem for residential and commercial properties across the country in recent years, and as such has become a rising incident issue for private security companies.

-However, FBI statistics show that arrests for curfew and loitering violations have declined significantly over the past few years.
+However, FBI statistics show that arrests for curfew & loitering violations have declined significantly over the past few years.
 Customers now expect security guards to handle these situations on their own, taking care of loiterers without involving the police if possible.
-We’ve come up with a few security guard tips to help deal with a repeat loiterer.
+We’ve come up with a few security guard tips to help deal with repeat loiterers in this week's podcast.

 Listen, Rate, and Review this Episode in iTunes or Stitcher Radio:

 Obviously, this advice applies to everything a security guard does, but it becomes especially important when talking to loiterers, most of whom will be people who are homeless.
 You don’t know if the person you’re talking to might have a mental illness, or a substance abuse problem, and so it’s vital to not do anything that could escalate the situation.

 Start by politely addressing the individual from a safe distance, informing them that they need to leave the property unless they have a specific purpose for being there.
 Don’t start off confrontational, simply make it clear that they need to go somewhere else.